 For the purpose of gaining initial teaching licensure, post-baccalaureate students can complete either graduate (600-level) or undergraduate level (300-400 level) courses.
-However, at least half of your required EDU coursework must be completed at the graduate level to be awarded a Graduate Certificate in Urban Secondary Teacher Preparation from Metropolitan State.
+However, at least 14 credits of required EDU coursework must be completed at the graduate level for a Graduate Certificate in Urban Secondary Teacher Preparation from Metropolitan State.
+Post-baccalaureate students seeking a recommendation for state teaching licensure from the School of Urban Education must satisfy a residency requirement of at least 12 credits completed at Metropolitan State.

 Metropolitan State's alternative pathway to licensure involves individualized assessments of each prospective urban teacher candidate's prior learning and experience.
-Decisions about admission to the Urban Teacher Program are based on the following criteria:
+Decisions about admission to the School of Urban Education are based on the following criteria: